 If you have been working in your industry for a while, chances are you will know everything you need to know about the meat of your industry, but these are not the only skills that are desirable to an employer.
 For example, if you work towards a CPR certification, you will immediately become more valuable to employers because you will know how to help people who have been taken ill at work or if you learn how to code you will immediately become more desirable because you will be able to help with any web-related issues that crop up even if that isn’t the main thing you do.
-Basically, any skills that are useful in the workplace, but which people in your industry would not usually be expected to have, can elevate you to the next level and help to further your career, so get out there and start learning!
+Basically, any skills that are useful in the workplace, but which people in your industry would not usually be expected to have (like maybe you work in remodeling but you’ve also gotten an education from a welding program in Pennsylvania, can elevate you to the next level and help to further your career, so get out there and start learning!

 Study the competition

 If you study the competition, you can start to really think about what your company is doing well and where they could improve.
 You can start to brainstorm new and valuable ideas, which you can then take to your bosses.
 If they are suitably impressed and think that you could help them to better compete with the competition, they will obviously be far more inclined to give you a promotion when the time is right.

 Again, this might not seem like the best way to further your career within your company, but the act of getting out there and teaching a free evening class for people who want to know more will show your employer that you really know your stuff; you have to really understand a topic to teach it well.
 It will also show them that you are completely dedicated to your chosen career subject and that you are the kind of person who goes above and beyond to give back.
 These are all good qualities that the HR team will be looking for when the time comes for a promotion or when you are applying for a new job.
 It could also be a lot of fun, and may even inspire you to switch career paths completely.